Rayne Kruger

 Charles Rayne Kruger (29 January 1922 – 21 December 2002) was a South African author and property developer.

-Charles Rayne Kruger was born on 29 January 1922 in Queenstown, in the Eastern Cape, the son of an unmarried 17-year-old daughter of a British Army officer.
+Charles Rayne Kruger was born on 29 January 1922 in Queenstown, in the eastern Cape Province, the son of an unmarried 17-year-old daughter of a British Army officer.
 As his father had disappeared, his mother married Victor Kruger, a Johannesburg estate agent.
 He was educated at Jeppe High School and the University of the Witwatersrand.

 Kruger's first wife was the actress Nan Munro, a widow, 16 years older than him, with three children.
 They later divorced, and he married the restaurateur, chef and television presenter Prue Leith.
-They had a son, the Conservative MP Danny Kruger, and adopted a Cambodian daughter, Li-Da.
+They had a son, the Conservative, and later Reform UK, MP Danny Kruger, and adopted a Cambodian daughter, Li-Da.